Welcome to Hapara Highlights Follow

 Before you can use Highlights, your school System Administrator or assigned Coordinating Teacher must already have deployed the new Highlights extension to your school.

-Once the Highlights Extension is installed, teachers can access Highlights by:
+Once the Highlights Extension is installed, to access Highlights a teacher should:

 1. Log into Hapara Dashboard.

-2. Select the class you wish to view:
+2. Select the class they wish to view: